fmrosa/newreg/README.md

 only non-std library used was wget so

-pip3 install wget
+# pip3 install wget

 and then to use it:

-python3 download_domains.py
+# python3 download_domains.py

 then

-python3 add_domains_db.py
+# python3 add_domains_db.py

-this will create a file on a /data folder that contains the processed file and all others will be removed.
+this will create a file on a /data folder that is named like %YYYY%mm%dd.csv.
+All other files that were used to create the csv are deleted after processing